youssef7rouz1/Botnet-detection-PCA-based-method-on-CTU-13-Dataset/README.md

 ---

-## Implementation Details

-### Preprocessing and Feature Extraction
-- **Utility Functions:**
-  - `compute_entropy()`: Computes Shannon entropy.
-  - `get_flow_label()`: Identifies malicious flows by checking for “From-Botnet”.
-  - `parse_state_flags()`: Extracts TCP flag indicators from the 'State' field.
-  - `add_flag_columns()`: Adds TCP flag columns to the DataFrame.
-  - `aggregate_features()`: Groups flows by source IP, calculates flag frequencies, entropies, and assigns an aggregated label.

-- **Data Flow:**
-  1. Load the .binetflow file for a given scenario (e.g., scenario 12).
-  2. Filter for TCP flows and process the "State" column to extract flags.
-  3. Aggregate features by IP and save the processed data as a CSV.

-### PCA and Anomaly Scoring
-- **PCA Application:**
-  The `perform_pca()` function standardizes the selected features (e.g., entropies), applies PCA, and selects significant components based on an eigenvalue threshold.

-- **Anomaly Scoring:**
-  The `calculate_anomaly_scores()` function projects the standardized data onto two subspaces (major and minor) and computes anomaly scores by normalizing each projection by its corresponding eigenvalue.
-A high score indicates significant deviation from normal behavior.

-### Hybrid Model (PCA + Logistic Regression)
-- **Model Training:**
-  A hybrid model is trained by combining PCA for dimensionality reduction with logistic regression for classification.
-This model is optimized to handle imbalanced data and provides probabilistic predictions.

-- **Threshold Optimization:**
-  The system includes threshold optimization to convert continuous probability scores into binary decisions (normal vs. anomalous), maximizing the F1-score.

----

 ## Results and Evaluation

 The project evaluates the detection system on the CTU-13 dataset using performance metrics such as: